Work Capability Assessment - The questionnaire - ESA50 / UC50

 What to think about when completing the questionnaire

-The questionnaire will be read by the healthcare professional before your medical assessment, the Department for Work and Pensions (DWP) decision maker, and (if you appeal the decision) by the Tribunal Appeal panel.
+The questionnaire will be read by the healthcare professional before your medical assessment, the Government department that is responsible for employment and welfare.
+See full definition decision maker, and (if you appeal the decision) by the Tribunal Appeal panel.
 You must therefore be as thorough as possible in answering the questions.

 When answering the questions think about whether you can do the activity safely, reliably and repeatedly.